Musk trolls Bezos as space race between world's richest men heats up

 Musk won.
 Bezos was not happy.

-Bezos’ Blue Origin on Monday filed a protest with the Government Accountability Office, accusing the National Aeronautics and Space Administration (NASA) of moving the goalposts for contract bidders at the last minute.
+Bezos’ Blue Origin on Monday filed a protest with the Government Accountability Office (GAO), accusing the National Aeronautics and Space Administration (NASA) of moving the goalposts for contract bidders at the last minute.

 Musk, who also leads SpaceX, fired back with a tweet that said: "Can't get it up (to orbit) lol." (bit.ly/3npEc0Z)